Luk446/InverseKinematics_MachineLearning/README.md

 6. Execution
 -	The notebook includes a block to initialize Ray and call the main function to start the hyperparameter tuning and training process.

+Overall, the notebook automates the process of training a neural network model, optimises its hyperparameters, and saves the best-performing model for solving an inverse kinematics problem.

 ##Script 2 - Evaluation

 The first script will output a saved model in the format “PR_NR_T(trial number).pickle”